slint-ui/slint/FAQ.md

 license when you want to ship your product.
 If you choose a per seat licensing model, the time spent developing needs to be accounted for.
 However, support for bug fixes requires a commercial license.

+## Is there a discount or reduction for independent developers or small businesses?

+Yes, check out our [Ambassador program](https://sixtyfps.io/ambassador-program.html)

 ## I want to develop a free software product using SixtyFPS, but I don't like the GPL and prefer to use a non-copyleft license.

 You can still publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
 The distribution of a binary or a package containing SixtyFPS still needs to be licensed under the GPL.
 It is up to those who want to distribute a non-free version of the application to acquire a commercial license.